WordPress/gutenberg/data/README.md

 WordPress' data module serves as a hub to manage application state for both plugins and WordPress itself, providing tools to manage data within and between distinct modules.
 It is designed as a modular pattern for organizing and sharing data: simple enough to satisfy the needs of a small plugin, while scalable to serve the requirements of a complex single-page application.

+The data module is built upon and shares many of the same core principles of [Redux](https://redux.js.org/), but shouldn't be mistaken as merely _Redux for WordPress_, as it includes a few of its own [distinguishing characteristics](#comparison-with-redux).

 ## Registering a Store

 Use the `registerStore` function to add your own store to the centralized data registry.
 This function accepts two arguments: a name to identify the module, and an object with values describing how your state is represented, modified, and accessed.
 At a minimum, you must provide a reducer function describing the shape of your state and how it changes in response to actions dispatched to the store.